 MYC Interactive provides data-driven solutions that will help transform, standardize, consolidate and manage your business data for your industry.
 We specialize in transforming your data so it’s meaningful and reliable, standardizing the data for compatibility across platforms, consolidating it into a secure space, and making it easy to generate relations and reports.
 Our focus is to ensure your data make sense, in the way that it’s stored, and the way that it’s formulated.
-As a trusted industry leader in data management, we can help your business succeed by transforming your information into useful data.

-Businesses generate a massive amount of data during their daily operations and data processing is instrumental when it comes to gathering and processing and kind of information and data sets whether it’s archives, images, invoices, and more.
 One of the best features of Data processing is that it becomes a high value for your money investment once its been set up.
 The Data processing will continue to manage data for a very long time without any additional recurring fees.

 Data Standardization is a data processing workflow that converts the structure of disparate datasets into a Common Data Format.
 As part of the Data Preparation field, Data Standardization deals with the transformation of datasets after the data is pulled from source systems and before it’s loaded into target systems.
 Because of that, Data Standardization can also be thought of as the transformation rules engine in Data Exchange operations.

 Data Standardization enables the data consumer to analyze and use data in a consistent manner.
 Typically, when data is created and stored in the source system, it’s structured in a particular way that is often unknown to the data consumer.
 Moreover, datasets that might be semantically related may be stored and represented differently, thereby making it difficult for a data consumer to aggregate or compare the datasets.